HCT, packed cell volume, PCV

 Your hematocrit (HCT) shows whether you have a normal amount of red blood cells, too many, or too few.
 To measure your HCT, your blood sample is spun at a high speed to separate the red blood cells.

 You may need this test if it is part of routine blood testing.
-You may also need your hematocrit checked before having surgery or if your healthcare provider suspects you have a red blood cell disorder.
+You may also need your HCT checked before having surgery or if your healthcare provider suspects you have a red blood cell disorder.
 Too many red blood cells is called polycythemia.
 Too few red blood cells is called anemia.

 Polycythemia may cause: